istio/istio/manifests/charts/README.md

 # Istio Installer

-## WARNING: Do not use these charts to install Istio!
+## WARNING: Do not use the files in this directory to install Istio!

-If you are looking to install Istio using helm please use the charts found in the Istio helm repository documented [here](https://istio.io/latest/docs/setup/install/helm/).
-If you are seeing image pull errors about being unable to pull a container called `image: auto` THIS MEANS YOU.

 This directory contains the helm chart _sources_ which are versioned and built and pushed to the helm repository with each Istio release.
 If you want to make changes to Istio helm charts, you're in the right place.
+If you are just looking to install Istio using helm please use the charts found in the Istio helm repository documented [here](https://istio.io/latest/docs/setup/install/helm/).
+If you are seeing image pull errors about being unable to pull a container called `image: auto` this is why.

 ---